Totalus/object-storage-client/Readme.md

 ## Adding storage backend

 To add new storage backends, subclass the `ObjectStorageClient` class and implement the abstract methods.
-The constructor of the subclass can be used to set the credentials.
+The constructor of the subclass can be used to set the credentials and other backend-specific parameters.

 ## Tests

+The test suite helps to keep a consistent behavior for each implementation.

+- Test S3Client: `python -m test.tests s3 <location>`
-`python -m test.tests <storage-url>`
+- Test SwifClient: `python -m test.tests swift <swift-storage-url>`